 On the 4th instructional day of the semester, all courses for which a student is registered will become a permanent part of the student’s academic record, and the student will be held academically and financially responsible for such courses.

 The student is solely responsible for submitting a Drop Form to the Registrar’s Office by the close of business in the 3rd instructional day of the semester.

 This “3-Day No Harm/No Foul” policy was adopted by the Technical College System of Georgia in April, 2008.

 A student who fails to maintain the required grade point average in a particular program may be placed on academic probation.
 A student who fails to improve his or her academic performance after being placed on probation shall be suspended or dismissed from either the academic program or Albany Technical College.

 In appropriate circumstances, a student may be dismissed from an academic program or the College without first being placed on probation.
-A student who is dismissed from the College may appeal the suspension or dismissal by filing an Academic Appeals Request form with the Academic Advisement Center within five business days from the date of learning, or the date that he/she should reasonably have known, of the suspension or dismissal.
+A student who is dismissed from the College may appeal the suspension or dismissal by filing an Academic Appeals Request form with their Academic Program Dean within five business days from the date of learning, or the date that he/she should reasonably have known, of the suspension or dismissal.
 Deadline for filing an Academic appeal is last business day before the first day of class for the term.
 Appeals received on or after the first day of classes will be held over for the next semester.

 Failure to maintain a 2.0 grade point average and to successfully complete the probation term will result in a student being on academic suspension for one semester.
 When the student returns after the one term of academic suspension, he or she remains on probation and must successfully complete that term with a 2.0 to return to good standing.
 Failure to do so will result in academic suspension for two consecutive terms.
 The student will be notified via student email from the Registrar’s Office.